jabbink/PokemonGoBot/FAQ.md

 To change the socket ports, change `guiPortSocket` (`gui_port_socket` in `config.properties`) to another port, or disable the GUI by setting this to `0`.

 Also the management API for multiple bots requires a port.
 By default `8080` is used.
-To change this, run the bot as `java -jar PokemonGoBot.jar --server-port=XXXX`.
+To change this, run the bot as `java -jar PokemonGoBot.jar --server.port=XXXX`.
 If you don't need that interface, run the bot as `java -jar PokemonGoBot.jar --spring.main.web-environment=false`!

 ## I get JsonMappingException "Can not deserialize instance of java.util.ArrayList out of VALUE_FALSE token"